NCAR/finn/README.md

 Alternatively `Download ZIP` button is available at https://github.com/yosukefk/finn_preproc (or direct link https://github.com/yosukefk/finn_preproc/archive/master.zip )

+Next, copy your fire detection shapefile(s) into the directory ../finn_preproc/data/.
+These files need to be UNZIPPED

 ### 4. Building the Docker image

+The next step is to build the Docker image.
 To build the Docker image, execute the following command from the terminal, in the directory where `Dockerfile` exists (this project directory):

 ```bash
 docker build -t finn .
 ```

+Look for an output line that says "Successfully built ..." and "Successfully tagged finn:latest".
+The security warning that may follow can be ignored.

-To verify that the image is created, type `docker image ls`.  `finn` should be listed as a REPOSITORY (specified by `-t finn` option).
+To verify that the image is created, type `docker image ls`.
+One record should list `finn` as a `REPOSITORY` (specified by `-t finn` option).

 :information_source:  An image is a template to do the work.
 The data for the application (fire detection and burned area) itself won't be attached with the image.
 A container is a specific instance made out of an image.
 It behave like a semi-independent computer stored inside a computer.
 You do your work in a container.
 By default, the work you do will be saved in container.
 In FINN application, we customize our container to let it store the data outside of container, so that data can exists independent of life of the container.

 ### 5. Manage the Docker container

+The next step is to create your Docker container and then run the code within it.
+This is still done within the terminal (for Windows users, continue in `PowerShell`).

-#### Create and start
+#### 5.1 Create and start

 Create and start the container via `docker run`, mounting the current working directory to the location `/home/finn` in the container.

 **Note:** In the commands below, replace `yourusername` and `yourpassword` with your NASA EarthData username and password (note that if you have special characters in your username or password, you may need to escape those characters or use quotes, e.g., `password\!` or `'password!'`).
-If you do not have a NASA EarthData account, you can create one here: https://urs.earthdata.nasa.gov/
+REMEMBER: If you do not have a NASA EarthData account, you can create one here: https://urs.earthdata.nasa.gov/  You should only have to do this once.

 (Linux)
 ```bash